 ‘Working scientifically’ specifies the understanding of the nature, processes and methods of science for each year group.
 It should not be taught as a separate strand.

 These types of scientific enquiry include: observing over time; pattern seeking; identifying, classifying and grouping; comparative and fair testing (controlled investigations); and researching using secondary sources.
 Through these investigations, children should seek answers to questions through collecting, analysing and presenting data.

 At Christchurch Junior School, children’s learning is enhanced through opportunities to further inspire their scientific development through opportunities such as the annual Science Fair and Astronomy evening.

-Click here to see a term-by-term overview of the topics covered in Science across the school.
+Click here to see a Unit overview and key skills checklist of the topics covered in Science across the school.